Fecal bacteria levels trigger advisory for beach at Swanzey Lake

 SWANZEY — A beach advisory has been issued for Richardson Park Beach at Swanzey Lake, after water samples collected Tuesday showed fecal bacteria counts above the state standard.

-Most advisories last just two days, Amanda McQuaid, the state's public beach program coordinator, wrote in an email in July, when The Sentinel was reporting on short-lived advisories at the beaches at Otter Brook Lake and Surry Mountain Lake.
+Most advisories last just two days, Amanda McQuaid, the state’s beach program coordinator, wrote in an email in July, when The Sentinel was reporting on short-lived advisories at other beaches in the Monadnock Region.

 Under an advisory, warnings are posted at affected beaches to inform the public.
 The N.H.
 Department of Environmental Services, which posts the advisories, does not close beaches as a result, leaving that decision to their owners.
 But when a beach is in this status, the water is considered unsuitable for wading or swimming.